ppgeyser/GIFtastic/README.md

 If the user attempts to enter a reaction/emotion that already has a button, a modal will appear alerting the user that there is already a button with that reaction/emotion.
 The attempted user input will then fail to populate in the list of buttons.

-Additionally, an attempt to submit a blank input will trigger another modal that alerrts the user that their input is invalid and that they need to enter an emotion/reaction.
+Additionally, an attempt to submit a blank input will trigger another modal that alerts the user that their input is invalid and that they need to enter an emotion/reaction.
 The attempted user input will again fail to populate in the list of buttons.

 ![iaMXSCh](https://user-images.githubusercontent.com/50184318/62402908-fc7a8b00-b53e-11e9-98b2-c970ec2c8e39.png)